Please note that the information on this page does not relate to the current festival.

 Queues sometimes form at the entrance – our stewarding team will help manage this.

 To help you choose and locate your drink, we provide a festival beer list that includes the beer and cider lists.
-The currently available foreign beers will be displayed on the Foreign bar.
+The currently available international beers will be displayed on the international bar.

 If you need a large print version of the beer list, please ask at the bar.

-After leaving the entrance, proceed upstairs to the main hall, on entering the main hall, you can purchase your souvenir festival glass.
+After leaving the entrance, proceed upstairs to the main hall, where you can purchase your souvenir festival glass.
 Glasses are oversized and lined at the third and half pint measures.
 This is to ensure you receive a full measure – something CAMRA campaigns for.